This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Despite this, the adoption of cryptocurrencies for remittances has not increased in the last decade.
 Using crypto for international money transfers remains a pilot or pay-per-play.
 More importantly, nobody can articulate an in-depth case for using private, public, or government crypto instead of or on top of Swift + local real-time rails.

 In contrast, non-crypto fintechs such as Wise and Remitly have emerged among the global leaders.
-What factors have contributed to the disappointing start for crypto, and will this innovative technology have a more significant impact in the future?
+What factors have contributed to crypto’s disappointing start, and will this innovative technology have a greater impact in the future?

 Innovation Adoption: 3 Cases

-Consumers and businesses possess trillions of dollars of disposable income that they eagerly spend on various products and services, regardless of whether they are beneficial.
+Consumers and businesses possess trillions of dollars in disposable income that they eagerly spend on various products and services, regardless of whether those products and services are beneficial.
 For instance, consumers collectively spend around a trillion dollars annually on alcohol, junk food, or tobacco.
 Introducing genuinely innovative technology is an even more straightforward proposition.
 Financial services and insurance companies allocate a trillion dollars annually to technology spending alone.
 Apple generates $200 billion just from iPhone sales.
 While generative AI is still in the early phase, Nvidia’s annual sales of AI chips have already reached $150 billion.
 To achieve similar success, blockchain technology only needs to address one of the three following use cases:

 Continue Reading